GamalSamadov/portfolio/README.md

 # My Portfolio 🚀

-This project showcases my work, skills, and creativity as a developer.
-Explore the code or visit the live site to see it in action. 😊
+This project showcases my work, skills, and creativity as a front-end developer.
+You can explore the code or visit the live site to see it in action. 😊

 ## ✨ Features

-- **Modern Design** 🎨 with Tailwind CSS and SASS
+- **Interactive 3D Model** 🌀 created with Three.js
+- **Animated 3D Element** 🧬 while scrolling
 - **Smooth Animations** ✨ powered by Framer Motion
-- **Interactive 3D Models** 🌀 created with Three.js
 - **Blazing Fast** ⚡ using Next.js 15
-- **Animated 3D Element** 🧬 while scrolling
-- **Vertical Scroll Animations** 🌟
+- **Modern Design** 🎨 with Tailwind CSS and SASS

 ---